Some of your queries about Morocco, answered here…

 Handling goods & showing any form of mild interest, when browsing in the souk, is most often interpreted by the shop-keeper as a sure purchase.
 If you really have no intention of buying, don’t act interested.

 If you’re coming to Morocco with a view to pick up some local handicrafts please let us know.
-True, you’re likely to find what you’re looking for in Marrakech.
-However, if you’d rather wait until you’re on the road to go ‘direct to the source’, and for fairer pricing without the hassle factor, then we can take you to a pottery cooperative in Tamegroute and a carpet cooperative in Taznakht.
+True, you’re likely to find what you’re looking for in Marrakech/Fes.
+However, if you’d rather wait until you’re on the road to go ‘direct to the source’, and for pricing without the hassle factor, please ask to visit a pottery cooperative in Tamegroute and a carpet cooperative in Taznakht.
 Family-run and supporting their local communities, you’ll also get to see how the wares are made, using centuries-old techniques.
-We only recommend this as we have bought goods here ourselves.